 The Travel Insurance included with the Amex Business Explorer Credit Card are the following:

 - Personal Baggage, Valuables, Money and Travel Documents Cover

 - Medical Emergency Expenses Cover

-Just like most other credit card insurances, to activate the travel insurances – you’ll need to have paid for the travel expenses on your card, or with your Membership Rewards points.
+Just like most other credit card insurances, to activate the Travel Insurance – you’ll need to have paid for your return trip on your card, or with your Membership Rewards points.

 Considering this card for Business-related transactions?

 American Express offer a range of both business and consumer charge and credit cards.
 They do permit business transactions to be made on personal cards, unlike some other banks, but you might find some of the other business-focused benefits of the business cards to be appealing or more appropriate.

 So – if you’re a sole trader or a business looking to earn points with your business spend – this card would still work for that purpose.

 There’s a full list of business and personal consumer American Express cards which might be suitable for earning points from business-related transactions here.